Our smart tariff is a 2 rate tariff for Bulb members with compatible smart meters. It's in 'beta', which means we're still testing it.

 The smart tariff could save you money

 Some things we do at home use a lot of electricity, like running the washing machine, tumble dryer or dishwasher.
-If these are things you can do, or already do, outside of peak hours (4pm to 7pm, Monday to Friday) then the smart tariff could save you money.
+If you start using these appliances outside of peak hours, the smart tariff could save you money.

-And if you have an electric car, you'll make savings by charging it overnight.
+And if you have an electric car, you'll make savings by avoiding peak times when you charge it.

 Not all smart meters are compatible

-You can apply to join the smart tariff beta if you have a second generation smart meter.
+You can apply to join the smart tariff beta if you have a second generation smart meter (SMETS2).